nagiyev9/Mobile_Group_Task/README.md

 ## Error Handling

-echo Winston is used for error handling, and all errors are logged to the database for further analysis.
+Winston is used for error handling, and all errors are logged to the database for further analysis.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.